patrickdevlin21/patrickdevlin21.github.io/index.md

 </div>

+<h2>About:</h2>

 *To avoid spoilers, you can select that the output of the function be hidden.
 If so, individual pieces of output can then be revealed or hidden by clicking on their corresponding text.

+I'll also put a description of the algorithms used as well as how this site works here.
+Content, content, content.
+Also, I should probably reformat a bit so everything looks good.